dalemorson/mentoring-sessions/README.md

 # :notebook_with_decorative_cover: Mentoring Sessions
-A repository to share Cloudreach mentoring sessions.
+- A repository to share Cloudreach mentoring sessions.

-These sessions are created based on topics picked from the [DevOps roadmap](https://roadmap.sh/devops).
+- These sessions are created based on topics picked from the [DevOps roadmap](https://roadmap.sh/devops).
+- Each topic should take roughly 45-60 minutes to work through, perfect for 1 hour weekly mentoring sessions.

 > Tip: Use the Visual Studio Code Live Sharing extension during mentoring sessions.
 Very useful way to pair program remotely. https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare